OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-system-characteristics-schema.rst

     * - logged_on
       - oval-sc:EntityItemBoolType (0..1)
       - The logged_on element describes if the user account is currently logged on to the computer.
+    * - days_since_last_logon
+      - oval-sc:EntityItemIntType (0..1)
+      - The last_logon data, converted to days and then rounded down to the nearest integer (floor function).
+If the account is determined to be currently logged in, this date should be reported as 0.
     * - enabled
       - oval-sc:EntityItemBoolType (0..1)
       - The enabled element describes if the user account is enabled or disabled.